gurungnavin/nodejs-note/codes/04_backend-professional-project/Professional-backend-project.md

 }
 ```

 - To use `nodemon`, install it as a development dependency by running `npm install --save-dev nodemon`.
-Then, in our `package.json`, add a script to run our app with nodemon for automatic restarts during development.
+Then, in our `package.json`, add a script to run our app with nodemon(`npm run dev`) for automatic restarts during development.
 For example:

 ```json
 {